No News

 Advanced grammar

-If wished, the facts that the to be and Who died? questions are not formed with did + infinitive, and that the final sentence contains a past perfect tense can be pointed out.
+If wished, the facts that the was/were and who died questions are not formed with did + infinitive, and that the final sentence contains a past perfect tense can be pointed out.

 If not, modify the sentences to make them all fit the did + infinitive pattern.